lekoala/silverstripe-mailgun/README.md

 same principle than the SMTP api.

-The main way to pass parameters is to add a json encoded string through the X-MSYS-API header, but you can also use that Mandrill compatiblity layer.
+The main way to pass parameters is to add a json encoded string through the X-Mailgun-Variables header, but you can also use that Mandrill compatiblity layer.

 ```php
 $email = new Email();